Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 protocol -- Advanced Message Queuing Protocol (AMQP) -- ZeroMQ, RabbitMQ https://stackoverflow.com/questions/731233/activemq-or-rabbitmq-or-zeromq-or https://news.ycombinator.com/item?id=9634801
 proxy server = intermediaries between client and servers. improve performance by caching, provide security by filtering incoming traffic, enable load balancing for efficient distribution of requests
 PubSub = Publish-Subscribe
-rate limiting = control the rate of requests sent or received by a network interface (DoS, scraping) https://en.wikipedia.org/wiki/Rate_limiting regions replication = improving availability, distribute the load, and enhance fault tolerance request deduplication
+push -- long polling, server-side events (SSE), and WebSockets push vs pull rate limiting = control the rate of requests sent or received by a network interface (DoS, scraping) https://en.wikipedia.org/wiki/Rate_limiting real-time -- hard real-time = a system is said to be hard real-time if it must meet strict timing constraints real-time -- protocols -- 01 Session Traversal Utilities for NAT (STUN) - Used to establish a direct UDP connection between two clients. real-time -- protocols -- 02 Traversal Using Relay around NAT (TURN) - Used to establish a relayed UDP or TCP connection between two clients.
+Here, the traffic must be relayed through the TURN server to bypass restrictive firewall rules, and the preference is UDP over TCP because TCP's guaranteed ordered delivery of packets implies overhead that is undesirable for real-time communications. real-time -- protocols -- 03 Secure Traversal Using Relay around NAT (TURNS) Used to establish a relayed TCP/TLS connection between two clients.
+Here, the traffic must be relayed through the TURN server and through a TLS socket to bypass extremely restrictive firewall rules. real-time -- protocols -- 04 Interactive Connectivity Establishment (ICE) is a standard for using STUN and TURN to establish connectivity between two endpoints.
+ICE takes all of the complexity implied in the discussion above, and coordinates the management of STUN, TURN, and TURNS real-time -- protocols -- STUN, TURN, and ICE https://developer.liveswitch.io/liveswitch-server/guides/what-are-stun-turn-and-ice.html real-time -- soft real-time = a system is said to be soft real-time if it can tolerate some delays in the processing of data real-time application -- goals = high throughput, low latency communication between various clients that MAY be behind NATs or firewalls redeployment = can impact the service due to rebalancing etc. causing latency, connexions loss, etc. regions replication = improving availability, distribute the load, and enhance fault tolerance request deduplication